Stability theorems for positively graded domains and a question of Lindel: Main theorems

-\ This section is devoted to studying the efficient generation problem for top height ideals in a ring.
-Before presenting the main theorem of this section, we need some preparation.
+Let $A$ be a ring and $I\subset A$ be an ideal.
+We call $I$ is efficiently generated if $\mu(I/I^2)=\mu(I)$.
+This section is devoted to studying the efficient generation problem for top height ideals in a ring.
+Before presenting the main theorems, we need some preparation.
 We begin this section with the following lemma, which is a consequence of Lemma \ref{plgd} and Theorem \ref{eept}.

 \bl Let $A$ be a ring of dimension $d\ge 2$.
 Assume that, there exists a non-zero divisor $s\in A$ such that $\dim(A_s)<d$.
 Let $I\subset A$ be an ideal such that $\mu(I/I^2)=\hh(I)=d$.
 Then any set of generators of $I=\langle f_1,\ldots,f_d\rangle +I^2$ lifts to a set of generators of $I$. \el